confluentinc/examples/microservices-orders/README.md

 # Overview

-This demo is based on the [Microservices Orders Demo Application](https://github.com/confluentinc/kafka-streams-examples/tree/5.0.x/src/main/java/io/confluent/examples/streams/microservices)
+This demo is based on the [Microservices Orders Demo Application](https://github.com/confluentinc/kafka-streams-examples/tree/5.0.x/src/main/java/io/confluent/examples/streams/microservices).
+Please familiarize yourself with that scenario so that you can better interpret the demo here.

 ![image](docs/images/system-diag.png)